 Honestly, I might be certifiably insane.
 But here’s the thing: clinical trials are huge, messy, crazy things.
-There’s potential for some very, very scary shit.
+There’s potential for some very, very scary stuff.
 But there’s also potential for some incredible stuff.
 Like, let’s talk about cancer for a second.
 For our entire lives, the foundation of cancer treatment has been chemotherapy – let’s blast these malignant cells with as much poison as we can; hopefully, we’ll kill them.
 The risks – of killing off and harming all the healthy stuff in your body – are worth taking, because there’s no other options available.

 But maybe — cross your fingers, cross em! — maybe that’s not going to have to be the case forever.
 Recent progress in immunotherapy – truly, in a way, the opposite of chemotherapy – has been astounding.
 The basic premise is: instead of blasting your body with poison, hoping to kill off the cancer, why don’t we strengthen the body’s own immune system – give it as much of a boost as we possibly can – and hope that it can do the trick on its own.
 Recent clinical trials using immunotherapy to treat skin cancer have shown incredible promise.
 We might, truly, be on the brink of a whole new way to treat cancer.
-And yeah, testing on animals fucking sucks.
+And yeah, testing on animals sucks.
 And clinical trials have some serious pitfalls.
 But also: A WHOLE NEW WAY TO TREAT CANCER.

 Now, obviously secukinumab is not gonna cure cancer.
 Nor can my experience compare, in any way, to that of a cancer patient.
 But sickness is sickness, and cures are cures.
 Only 2 months into having diabetes, I was already sick of being a passive “patient”.
-The more I thought about it, about what it would mean to willingly show up at a doctor’s office, welcome an unknown drug into my system (yeah, fuck you, immune system, take that), the more I liked it.
+The more I thought about it, about what it would mean to willingly show up at a doctor’s office, welcome an unknown drug into my system (yeah, forget you, immune system, take that), the more I liked it.
 It made me feel like a rogue, like a badass.
 It made me, most importantly, feel like I had forcibly grabbed some degree of control back.
 I was doing something.
 I was doing it.
 And while I didn’t necessarily think secukinumab was going to be “the answer” for Type 1 Diabetics, there was still something calming, something soothing, about feeling like I was using my senseless diagnosis for good – using it to do something productive, allowing it to make its own small contribution to the vast stockpile of knowledge that will, I bet, one day cure Type 1 diabetes.

 It was, in its own stupid way, purpose.
 I wanted to do it.